nathanwoulfe/NestingContently/README.md

 - Install via your CLI of choice:
   - `dotnet add package NestingContently.Umbraco`
   - `Install-Package NestingContently.Umbraco`
-- Add a true/false property to the block settings element
+- Add a true/false property to the block element (settings or content, either is fine)
 - The property alias MUST be `umbracoNaviHide`
 - Done.
 That's it.
 No more.
 - Amaze your editors with the added flexibility

-There's no longer a property editor to install, just some helpful Javascript to manage injecting the button and syncing the value change back to the block settings.
+There's no longer a property editor to install, just some helpful Javascript to manage injecting the button and syncing the value change back to the block.

-Nesting Contently v10 ships with property value converters for Block List and Block Grid, to remove any hidden blocks before rendering.
+Nesting Contently v10+ ships with property value converters for Block List and Block Grid, to remove any hidden blocks before rendering.

 For Block Grid, this works with infinitely nested blocks, so feel free to create disgusting levels of nesting (don't really, your editors will hate you).